 To spread the idea, Priya e Samit Choksi, husband and wife with a passion for nature and the environment, founded the start-up Thinkphi.
 Their goal?
 Create products that favor an intelligent use of natural resources.
 And Ulta Chaata is the first product which they patented.

-An umbrella for the water and the sun
+An umbrella for water and sun

 Incredible that it's not everywhere

-It is not clear how this startup will progress in the coming years, but one thing is certain: Ulta Chaata is a brilliant idea that in its small way could change the lives of many people.
+It is not clear how this startup will progress in the coming years, but one thing is certain: Ulta Chaata is a brilliant idea that in its own small way could change the lives of many people.